the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.12.2 =
+* Fix: Fixed error from Instagram when connecting a personal account.

 = 1.12.1 =
 * Tweak: If an image in a post fails to load then the plugin attempts to load it from another image source